New View Overview ---> New View Main Page, abxn Main Page. About this Page. Contact.

 Interconnectedness, Relatedness of All Things in Creation

 It is part of the New View in Theology and Practice that all things in the created order are interconnected or related.
-The Nature of Creation: Is it static things?
-Is it dynamic happening?
 The New View sees the nature of creation as relatedness, meaningfulness and joy.
-In this version, relatedness is focused on.
 We are created to be related, to the rest of creation and to each other as human beings, and to God himself.

 To reach these, click the links in Contents below.

 Originally most of the text here was a major section in the detailed discussion of the theology of the New View.
-Then I was challenged by Eric Enloe of Handong Global University as to whether interconnectedness is really in Scripture.
+Then I was challenged by Eric Enloe of Handong Global University as to whether interconnectedness is really in Scripture (thanks, Eric!).
 So, just as for the Representation section, I have set up a separate page to discuss Interconnectedness, Relatedness in more detail.

 Contents: